verellino/transform-futures/content/posts/comments-support.md

 date: 2019-07-24T19:59:59.000Z
 featureImage: /uploads/disqus-hero.jpg
 ---
-Disqus brings the power of commenting to the Awake template.
+Disqus brings the power of commenting to the Transforming Futures.
 It provides features like moderation, reactions, filtering, and social sharing out of the box.
 Best of all, it's free and super easy to setup!

 ## Step 1